If you want to be a Potluck Rock Star, this is your Gateway Dish!

 You might notice that there is (unfortunately) nothing Dairy-Free about these babies!
 Since I must stay away from all cow milk products, they are off my diet.
 Yet I still get requests for these every month or so!

 BTW … I always use organic ingredients and uncured bacon whenever possible.
-Even for something as blatant as this.
+Even for this.

 BTW2 … I am working on finding a great way of making these with no cow milk products.
 If you’ve seen the list of ingredients, you know this is a challenge.
 When I find a delicious rendition that is dairy-free (these are already gluten-free), you can be sure I’ll share it with great excitement!